 This fabulous once in a lifetime is at special rates

-- 2 nights hotel including ground transportation plus cruise in Deluxe room 17 sq m $1650 US$ per person.
+- Deluxe room including ground transportation plus cruise in 17 sq m $1650 US$ per person.
 Price does not include flight to Myanmar.
-Roughly $200

 - Accommodation on a per person basis double occupancy

 - Cruise - Three meals during full sailing days, breakfast on day of disembarkation

 - All sightseeing as stated in set itineraries